 Summer Camp Preview Week at The Little Gym.
 9AM-Noon.
 Children age 3-10.
 Go for one day or for the whole week.
-Buy 4 days, get 1 free for a limited time only!
-Themes include: Color & Castles, Pajama Party, Princess & Princes Party, Cheerleading and The Little Gym Olympics!
+Theme is Adventures in the Forest.

 X Fusion Family Fitness Center Camp.
-Marh 28th-April 1st.
-7AM-5PM with aftercare available til 7PM.
+7AM-4PM.
 Daily, three day, or five day rates available.
 Sibling discounts available for three and five day sessions.

 Go to the park!
-Both Paul Cordes Park and Coquille have installed new play structures recently–have you checked them out yet?
+The Abita Splash Pad is on for the season–have you checked it out yet?
 You could also visit one of our State Parks like Fontainebleau or Fairview-Riverside.

 Go feed the ducks at the lakes next to Lakeview Hospital.